ispras/scrapy-puppeteer/README.md

 Following such response means passing context and page ids to next request.
 You also may specify requests context and page ids directly.

-Once your spider is closed, middleware will take care of closing all used browser contexts.
+Right before your spider has done the crawling, the service middleware will take care of closing all used browser contexts with `scrapypuppeteer.CloseContextRequest`.
+It accepts a list of all browser contexts to be closed.

 One may customize which `PuppeteerRequest`'s headers will be sent to remote website by the service via `include_headers` attribute in request or globally with `PUPPETEER_INCLUDE_HEADERS` setting.